librick/blog/content/posts/ethereum-name-service/index.md

 If you enjoy my blog and/or want to support my work, feel free to send ether to `juniperspring.eth`.
 If you're using a modern (as of 2023) Ethereum wallet, you should be able to specify `juniperspring.eth` directly in the address field.
 Any ether will (legally I should say *probably will*) go toward enabling me to continue participating in open source, collaborative, and freely-licensed work.

-The ENS entry expires June 6, 2027.
+The ENS entry expires on June 6, 2027.
 Hopefully I have reason to update it before then 🙂

 ~ Eric 🌱❤️